trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 > :warning: Normally, a call to `c.methods.poke()` function is expected by convention, but with an unique entrypoint, Michelson generates a unique `default` entrypoint name instead of having the name of the entrypoint function.
 Also, be careful because all entrypoints function names are in lowercase, and all parameter types are in uppercase.

-25. Replace the line displaying the contract address `{contracts.map((contract) => <div>{contract.address}</div>)}` with the one below, it adds a Poke button
+25. Replace the line displaying the contract address `{contracts.map((contract) => <div>{contract.address}</div>)}` with the one below, it adds a Poke button.

 ```html
     {contracts.map((contract) => <div>{contract.address} <button onClick={() =>poke(contract)}>Poke</button></div>)}
 ```

-26. Save and see the page refreshed, then click on the Poke button
+26. Save and see the page refreshed, then click on the Poke button.

 ![](/img/tutorials/dapp-pokecontracts.png)

-It calls the contract and add your public address tz1... to the set of traces
+It calls the contract and add your public address tz1... to the set of traces.

 ## Summary

 Now, you are able to create any Smart Contract using Ligo and create a complete Dapp via Taqueria/Taquito.

-In the next section, you will learn how to call a Smart contract from a Smart Contract using callbacks, and also write unit and mutation tests
+In the next section, you will learn how to call a Smart contract from a Smart Contract using callbacks, and also write unit and mutation tests.

 When you are ready, continue to [Part 2: Inter-contract calls and testing](./part-2).